zachsa/gsn-workshop/README.md

 - **_[Mnemosyne](https://mnemosyne.saeon.ac.za)_** - HTTP file server

 # Initial setup
-TODO - Mac and Windows

-This tutorial assumes `cURL` and `Python 3.10.6` (other versions will likely work) is available on your PC.
+This tutorial assumes a Linux (Ubuntu 22.04) environment with `cURL` and `Python 3.10.6` (other versions will likely work) is available on your PC.
 In addition, please install the following
 ```sh
 sudo apt update